-The aim of the project is to collect detailed information from five of the UK’s major colorectal cancer centres at Imperial, University College London, St Thomas’, Oxford and Cambridge.
+The aim of the project is to collect detailed information from eight of the UK’s major colorectal cancer centres.
 This information will provide a significant data resource outside of a clinical trial setting, to help our understanding of the factors that are important in the outcome of patients presented with colorectal cancer, which helps the development of new and improved treatments and medicines.

 Oxford University Hospitals NHS Foundation Trust (Lead Centre)

 Guy’s & St Thomas’ NHS Foundation Trust

 Imperial College Healthcare Trust